RAKWireless/RAK10701-Field-Tester/README.md

 ## _Important_

-:exclamation: _**This source code is based on RAKwireless RUI3 V4.1.1.
+### :exclamation: _**This source code is based on RAKwireless RUI3 V4.1.1.
 Please check the RUI3 documentation how to install the RUI3 BSP's**_
-If you need to compile the source code with an older RUI3 version, the branch [RAK10701-P-L.v1.0.6](https://github.com/RAKWireless/RAK10701-Field-Tester/tree/RAK10701-P-L.v1.0.6) is compatible with RUI3 versions 4.1.0 and older.
+### If you need to compile the source code with an older RUI3 version, the branch [RAK10701-P-L.v1.0.6](https://github.com/RAKWireless/RAK10701-Field-Tester/tree/RAK10701-P-L.v1.0.6) is compatible with RUI3 versions 4.1.0 and older. :exclamation:
-:exclamation:

-# :collision: _**Some libraries used in this application are changed to work with RUI3.
+### :collision: _**Some libraries used in this application are changed to work with RUI3.
 To make compilation easier, the required libraries are included in the source code in the folder `Src/libraries`.
 This way it is not required to install the libraries manually.**_ :collision:

+:exclamation: If using VSC & ArduinoCLI, the arduino.json file and a past-compilation Python script will copy the resulted files into the _**Firmware**_ folder.

 ----